Djay (software): Beat-matched looping & cue points

 djay has a range of different looping styles: Auto, Manual and Bounce.
 The use can manually set loop in and out points, use Auto-Loop to continuously loop part of a song, or remix live using Bounce-Loop to mash up the song, all in perfect sync with the beat.

 iCloud integration

 The program can work with iCloud (and iTunes Match), meaning the user can sync it with the iTunes library in the cloud.
 In other words, tunes are synced between every iOS device connected on the cloud.
 All of these devices can run djay, and cues and BPM information edited or added in will appear immediately in all of the others.
-There is a remote control available for iOS to control the djay app on the MacBook over WiFi.
+There is a remote control available for iOS to control the djay app from the macOS app over WiFi.

 Pre-cueing

 djay allows the user to preview and prepare the next song through headphones before playing it on the main speakers by simply connecting a USB audio interface or splitter cable.
 The software offers different audio hardware configurations.